 These days there is someone ready to Do It For Me for just about every task you can imagine.

 We can get a week’s worth of meals delivered so we don’t have to cook.
-We can get groceries delivered at the press of a button.
+We can get groceries, clothes and more delivered with a couple of clicks.
 We can get a driver to take us to our destination.
 We can get a bike-rider to deliver a meal.
-We have access to cleaners, dog-walkers, handymen (who actually own tools and know how to use them), women who’ll paint our nails, men with lawnmowers and flat-pack assemblers.
+We have access to cleaners, dog-walkers, handymen, women who’ll paint our nails, flat-pack assemblers and people with lawnmowers.

-I have no great issue with this (although I do worry that we might be gradually losing some important life skills).
+I have no great issue with this (although I do worry that we might be gradually losing some important life skills like how to cook).

 If you have the disposable income and you can make better use of the time it gives you, then by all means outsource these aspects of your life to the experts who can do a better job than you.

-Your health is arguably your most valuable asset.
-(If you are unwell, or know someone who lives with illness, you’ve probably worked that out already).
-So, I would argue it is worth getting the help of someone who has the qualifications, experience and knowledge to help you get the result you’re looking for.
-I struggle to understand why some people think they can work out the problems with their health by playing Dr Google or taking advice from a well-meaning friend or family member.
+If you are unwell, or know someone who lives with illness, you’ve probably worked that out already.
+So, I would argue it is worth getting the help of an expert; someone who has the qualifications, experience and knowledge to help you get the result you’re looking for.
+I struggle to understand why some people think they can work out the problems with their health by using Dr Google or taking advice from a well-meaning friend or family member.

 Perhaps people DIY their health because they are disillusioned with their past experience of health professionals.
 I hear this a lot.
-If this is the case then I would encourage you to keep looking.
+If this is the case for you then I would encourage you to keep looking.
 You need to find the right person for the job and that means you need to like them and trust them which means you will probably need to feel listened to and respected.
 We all look for something different in our healthcare provider so what’s good for me may not be good for you but keep looking until you find the person with whom you click.
 They will be a vital part of your team into the future.

 If the reason you DIY your health is money then I encourage you to have that conversation with your healthcare provider.
 There are often alternatives that can help reduce the cost.
 (Think of it as getting to the same destination via a different path).
-For starters, dietary and lifestyle changes can be very cost effective and reduce the need for expensive supplements.
+For starters, simple dietary and lifestyle changes can be very cost effective and reduce the need for large outlays of cash.

 Am I biased?
 Absolutely!

 Of course I’m biased.
 No question.
 I’m a health care provider and it is no secret I make my living assisting my clients to achieve their health goals.
 I’m comfortable with being paid for my services, otherwise I couldn’t afford all the courses and conferences I attend to keep my knowledge current and provide you with the care you deserve.
-(They’re expensive and I don’t have the luxury of an employer to pay for them on my behalf).
+(They’re a significant investment but I believe you are worth it).

 So, what about DIFM?

 I don’t want you to DIFM your health either.
-I’m not a fan of you simply taking a passive role in your health and just doing what you’re told without question (although it would make my job easier).
+I’m not a fan of you simply taking a passive role in your health and just doing what you’re told without question.

 Nobody knows your health story as well as you do.
 You will get the best outcomes when you are actively involved, participate in the process and take an interest in what we uncover.
 (But sometimes fresh, trained eyes see things you might have overlooked.
 Even after numerous sessions and extensive questioning, I still learn new nuggets of information about you that help me put together your health jigsaw puzzle for you).